ilyesAj/the-magic-world-of-Kubernetes/Networking.md

 *packet trip from a pod to another in the same node*

 ### Pod-to-Pod different node
 Every node in the cluster is assigned a CIDR block specifying the IP adresses available to pods running on that node .when a pocket leaves the sender Node and enters the network , a network plugin will route the packet to the correct destination Node based on the CIDR block assigned to the destination Node .
-Most of the network plugins uses CNI(container network interface) to interact in the network.
+Most of the network plugins uses [CNI](#CNI) [container network interface](## CNI Network plugins) to interact in the network.

+## Pod-to-Service Networking
+## External-to-Service Networking
-### CNI Network plugins
+## CNI Network plugins
+(#CNI)
 <!-- change chapter position?? -->
 A CNI Network plugins must be executed by the container system management.
 It manages the interface setup (and its IP) in a namespace and its configuration with the host (bridge connection and routes management).Communications are assured using a simple JSON Schema.

-#### Default k8s network (kubenet)
+### Default k8s network (kubenet)
 Kubenet is a very basic simple network plugin, on linux only. its fast stable but have limited features .

 the main idea is to configure cbr0 virtual bridge with an IP range, then add manually on each host a route between hosts (User Defined Routing (UDR) and IP forwarding is used for connectivity between pods across nodes).